-Tribunals Committee
+Disciplinary Committee

-The committee appointed by the council under the disciplinary bye-laws with responsibility for disciplining members, firms, and others in accordance with the bye-laws, regulations or handbook.
-When a committee discharges these functions, its members are to be treated as officers of ICAEW for the purpose of regulation 2.13.
+The committee appointed by the council under the schedule to the disciplinary bye-laws with responsibility for disciplining members, firms and others in accordance with the bye-laws, regulations or handbook.
+When a committee discharges these functions its members are to be treated as officers of ICAEW for the purpose of regulation 2.13.